padogrid/bundle-geode-1-docker-debezium_ksqldb_confluent/README.md

 install_bundle -checkout bundle-geode-1-docker-debezium_ksqldb_confluent
 ```

 :exclamation: If you are running this bundle on WSL, make sure your workspace is on a shared folder.
-The Docker volume it creates will not be visible otherwise.
+The Docker volume it creates will not be visible outside of WSL otherwise.

 ## Use Case